agda/agda/doc/user-manual/tools/compilers.rst

    The Agda Standard Library has been updated to support this new backend.

 The Agda UHC backend targets the Core language of the Utrecht Haskell Compiler (UHC).
-This backend is currently experimental, but should work for most Agda code.
+This backend is currently experimental and requires GHC 7.10, but should work for most Agda code.

 The backend is disabled by default, as it will pull in some large dependencies.
 To enable the backend, use the "uhc" cabal flag when